-MACRA's Quality Payment Program (QPP) for 2018 can be intimidating, however don’t panic!
-Kareo EHR is here to help you on this journey to Year 2 of the incentive program payment.
-We’ve created the Quality Payment Program (QPP) 2018 MIPS Action Plan to provide you with the necessary information, steps and organization to get you from preparation to data submission.
+The third year of the MACRA Quality Payment Program (QPP) has begun and Kareo is here to help.
+We’ve created the Quality Payment Program (QPP) 2019 MIPS Action Plan to provide you with the necessary information, and steps to get you from preparation to data submission.
 Let’s get started:

 Check your MIPS participation status by entering your individual NPI at https://qpp.cms.gov/participation-lookup.
 However, you may confirm yourself by answering the following questions:

 - Do you have $90K or more in Medicare Part B allowed charges?

 - Do you have over 200 Medicare Part B patients?

 - Do you provide more than 200 covered professional services to Medicare Part B beneficiaries?

 If you answered yes to all of the questions, and you are one of the clinician types listed here, you may be subject to MIPS.
 If you are subject to MIPS, you could be eligible for an exemption.
 Find out more here.